-sources of data. attpd.conf is used to configure the connections between the Liberator and its A DataSource peer is a remote application which uses DataSource messaging data to the Liberator.
+This section of rttpd.conf is used to configure the connections between the Liberator and its sources of data, called DataSource peers.
+A DataSource peer is a remote application which uses DataSource messaging to send real time data to the Liberator.

 datasrc-name The name of the Liberator, and how DataSource peers will identify it.

 Туре: string

 Default value: %a-%h

 datasrc-id ID number of this s Liberator.

 Туре: integer

 Default value: 0

 datasrc-reject-new-peers ther a DataSource peer trying to connect to the Liberator when there is already vith the same id, is forbidden to connect.

 Туре: boolean

 Default value: FALSE

 datasrc-pkt-log Name of the Libe erator packet log file.

 Туре: string

 Default value: packet-rttpd.log (packet-%a.log)

 datasrc-interface Network interface e to listen for connections from DataSource peers.

 Туре: integer

 Default value: [all available interfaces]

 datasrc-port Network port to listen for connections from DataSource peers.
+The default of 0 means that no connections can be made to Liberator.

+Туре: integer

+Default value: 0

+datasrc-sslport Network port to lis sten for SSL connections from DataSource peers.

+Туре: integer

+Default value: 0 (no SSL connections can be made)

+datasrc-default-obj-hash- size b- Default number of entries in the active object hashtable.
+This size can be overridden by p value in the obj-hash-size option of the add-peer entry .

+Туре: integer

+Default value: 16384

-The default of 0 means that no connections can be made to Liberator. Туре: integer Default value: 0 datasrc-sslport Network port to I isten for SSL connections from DataSource peers. Туре: integer Default value: 0 (no SSL connections can be made) datasrc-default-obj-hash- size Default number of of entries in the active object hashtable.
-Default value: 16384 datasrc-rerequest-timeout onds that the Liberator waits for a datasource to respond when rerequesting an atasrc was previously sending to Liberator.
-A rerequest happens when a datasrc comes back up.
-Default value: 30 add-peer Adds a DataSou file. rce peer.
+datasrc-rerequest-timeout ut The time in seconds that the Liberator waits for a DataSource to respond when rerequest object that the DataSource was previously sending to Liberator.
+A rerequest happen DataSource goes down and comes back up.

+Default value: 30

+add-peer Adds a DataSourd file. ce peer.
 You can have a maximum of 63 add-peer entries in your configuration

+Syntax:

+add-peer <optio end-peer</optio on> [value]